OTES 2.0 for World Languages and Cultures

 Teachers and schools receive feedback that helps them ensure high-quality teaching and learning through the Ohio Teacher Evaluation System.
 More information and resources on OTES 2.0 will be added as they are available.
 Please check back for updates.

-OTES 2.0 Guidance for World Languages and Cultures
+Frequently Asked Questions for OTES 2.0 and HQSD for World Languages and Cultures

-These resources address many of the common questions about OTES 2.0 for world language teachers.
+Find answers to many of the questions about OTES 2.0 and High-Quality Student Data for world language teachers.

 For additional questions, please contact Kathleen.Shelton@education.ohio.gov.